LANDSCAPING @ HP

 Mahogany Trees are native to south Florida and are in the category of “protected trees“, which makes it next to impossible to replace them.
 They cannot be removed simply because a resident doesn’t like them.
 They can only be removed when specific conditions exist as documented in Palm Beach County code.

-The Landscaping Committee is made up of HP residents, a Vice President from the HPA BOD, and the Landscape Coordinator, who reports to the HPA Board of Directors.
+The Landscaping Committee is made up of HP residents, a member of the HPA BOD, and the Landscape Coordinator, who reports to the HPA Board of Directors.

 We want to operate fairly, consistently, and within the guidelines, so we have a set of rules which HPA residents should know.
 Maximum Services is responsible for maintaining all villa and first floor condo yards.
 If a unit owner wants to assume responsibility for maintaining their yard, they must obtain written permission from Maximum Services, who represents the HPA.
 After receiving permission to maintain their yards, unit owners must comply with all rules and guidelines issued by Maximum Services or else permission to maintain their yard will be revoked.

 - Residents must obtain permission from Maximum Services (Eric) before they can replace plants.
-Eric will ensure the plants are placed in the correct spot, they are south Florida friendly, and they will thrive with limited watering.
+Our landscapers will ensure the plants are placed in the correct spot, they are south Florida friendly, and they will thrive with limited watering.

 - Per our documents, no Fruit Trees or Florida Holly (Brazilian Pepper) are allowed because fruit which falls from the trees attracts rats.
 All fruit trees should be removed by the unit owner or else Maximum will remove them.